How'd you end up at Music Masters?

 What do you express through your music?

-Your message to aspiring artists?
+What is your message to aspiring artists?